Mississippi State wins the 2021 NCAA DI baseball tournament, which was held at Charles Schwab Field Omaha.

 When is the College World Series?

-The NCAA Division I baseball tournament starts after the culmination of the regular season, in May every year.
-The College World Series, the final stage of the tournament, caps of the season in June.
+The NCAA Division I baseball tournament starts after the culmination of the regular season, in May or early June every year.
+The College World Series, the final stage of the tournament, caps off the season in June.

 How to watch the College World Series

 The College World Series is broadcast on ESPN and ESPN2.
 You can live stream all games on WatchESPN.